Deepakdubey90/lti-sessions/docker/lxc.md

 ## What

 * LXC is an OS level virtualization technique for tunning multiple isolated linux systems
-* LXC was the default execution environment for docker in the early releases, now its been replaced with runc
+* LXC was the default execution environment for docker in the early releases, now its been replaced with `libcontainer`

 ## How